 - Digital Audio Production

 - Console Development

 And the list continues.

 Is the Game Design and Development Program for You?

 For this, we turn to Reddit.
-Redditor emmiltee pulls us into their experience, saying “my experience as a gdd major and what I’ve heard from other upperclassmen is that the amount of people nation-wide trying to get jobs in the video game industry vastly overshadows the available jobs.
+Redditor emmiltee pulls us into their experience, saying “my experience as a GDD major and what I’ve heard from other upperclassmen is that the number of people nation-wide trying to get jobs in the video game industry vastly overshadows the available jobs.

 Once you get here, you have to build a stellar portfolio and network the heck out of professors and campus fairs to get ahead, and only 10% of graduates will find work in a game-related field.

 That being said, everyone else who graduates ends up some sort of programmer– you aren’t just throwing away 4 years for a useless skill set.”